openstack-infra/zuul/doc/source/user/config.rst

       this name to use as the main playbook for the job.
 This name is also referenced later in a project pipeline configuration.

+   ..
+TODO: figure out how to link the parent default to tenant.default.parent

    .. attr:: parent
+      :default: Tenant default-parent

       Specifies a job to inherit from.
 The parent job can be defined in this or any other project.
 Any attributes not specified on a job will be collected from its parent.
+If no value is supplied here, the job specified by :attr:`tenant.default-parent` will be used.
+If **parent** is set to ``null`` (which is only valid in a :term:`config-project`), this is a :term:`base job`.

    .. attr:: description